← Projects

 FocusLock

-A session timer that counts every time you leave the app as a distraction.
-Brutally honest focus tracking with zero complexity.
+A minimal focus timer for iPhone that counts every time you leave the app mid-session, then turns that into a brutally honest score.

 What it is

-FocusLock is a dead-simple focus session timer with one twist: every time you leave the app mid-session, it counts as an interruption.
-At the end of your session you see your interruption count, a focus score, and your streak.
+FocusLock is a dead-simple focus session timer with one rule: if you leave the app during a session, it counts.
+When the timer ends, you get a summary with interruption count, score, and streak history.

 Why I built it